conda-forge/cfep/cfep-08.md

 ### Criteria for "Too Big to Fail"
-Any package meeting at least one of the following criteria would be considered
+Any package meeting at least one of the following criteria would be considered TBTF.
-TBTF:
-1. Runtime dependency of `conda`
+1. The package is a runtime dependency of `conda`
     ```python
     import networkx as nx
     g = nx.read_gpickle('graph.pkl')